Quasiclassical solutions for static quantum black holes: Space-time in quasiclassical form

 while

+The number of independent fields can be reduced by making a gauge choice for $E^x$ or $\phi_1$ such that $x$ is the usual area radius: $\phi_1=x^2$.
+The gauge-fixing condition, $g(x)=\phi_1(x)-x^2$ for all $x$, then forms a second-class pair of constraints, together with the diffeomorphism constraint.
+This is because $\{g(x),D[M]\}= -2M(x)\phi_1(x)\phi_1'(x)\approx -4M(x)x^3\not=0$, unless $x=0$ or $M(x)=0$.
+Here, $\approx$ indicates that we have used $g(x)=0$ in this step.
+For second-class constraints, we have to solve both conditions, $D[M]=0$ for all $M$ and $g(x)=0$ for all $x$.
+We do this while removing the diffeomorphism constraint and fixing its gauge freedom, by using a specific radial coordinate $x$, such that $\phi_1(x)=x^2$.
+In the static case, $D[M]$ is automatically zero.
+However, its gauge flow, restricted to the submanifold of zero momenta in phase space, does not identically vanish.
+This is because it may still change $\phi_1$ and $\phi_2$.
+This freedom is fixed by imposing the condition $g(x)=0$.

-The number of independent fields can be reduced by making a gauge choice of $E^x$ or $\phi_1$ such that $x$ is the usual area radius: $\phi_1=x^2$.
-The gauge flow generated by the diffeomorphism constraint is then fixed, and the remaining flow generated by the Hamiltonian constraint will be time evolution for a given lapse function $N$.
-The only fluctuating field will then be $\phi_2$, for which we introduce an independent quantum degree of freedom $\phi_3$ as a field version of $s$, together with a momentum field $p_3$.
+The remaining flow generated by the Hamiltonian constraint will be time evolution for a given lapse function $N$.
+The only fluctuating field will then be $\phi_2$, for which we introduce an independent quantum degree of freedom $\phi_3$ as a field version of $s=\Delta q$ as recalled for quantum mechanics in Section~\ref{s:EffHam}, together with a momentum field $p_3$.
 Therefore,

+As our notation indicates, the Casimir function $U$, which was a function on phase space but constant along solutions in quasiclassical quantum mechanics, may now be a function of the spatial coordinate $x$, just like the other canonical fields.
+There are no equations of motion for $U$ because it does not have a momentum field.
+One of the aims of this paper is to look for additional consistency conditions that may be used to determine $U$ based on $U$-dependent equations of motion for the other fields.

 In order to determine how the new fields appear in an effective Hamiltonian, we need to perform a Taylor expansion of $H[N]$ by $\phi_2$ and $p_2$, which is rather lengthy.
 The result is that the effective Hamiltonian constraint is of the form